XDAChen/RAIN_IC/README.md

  3: synchoniztion mechanism: i have the idea but i need to update you about this
  4: how to visualize data output: need to be discussed

- Now we have the skeleton code, it is a good time split up the work.
+ Yasra, now we have the skeleton code, it is a good time split up the work.
 I will talk to you about this tommrow

  Thanks
  Chen